MicrosoftDocs/fabric-docs/docs/data-engineering/create-custom-spark-pools.md

 :::image type="content" source="media\data-engineering-and-science-workspace-admin-settings\custom-pool-creation.png" alt-text="Screenshot showing custom pool creation options." lightbox="media\data-engineering-and-science-workspace-admin-settings\custom-pool-creation.png":::

-5. You can even set the minimum node configuration for your custom pools to 1 as [!INCLUDE [product-name](../includes/product-name.md)] Spark provides restorable HA for clusters with single node, so users dont have to worry about job failures, loss of session during failures or about paying for larger compute for smaller spark jobs.
+5. You can even set the minimum node configuration for your custom pools to 1 as [!INCLUDE [product-name](../includes/product-name.md)] Spark provides restorable HA for clusters with single node, so users do not have to worry about job failures, loss of session during failures or about paying for larger compute for smaller spark jobs.

 6. You also have the option to enable or disable autoscaling for your custom Spark pools.
 When autoscaling is enabled, the pool will dynamically acquire new nodes up to the maximum node limit specified by the user, and then retire them after job execution.
-This feature ensures better performance by automatically adjusting resources based on the job requirements.You will only be able to size the number of nodes based on the number of Spark VCores purchased as part of the Fabric capacity SKU.
+This feature ensures better performance by adjusting resources based on the job requirements.
+You are allowed to size the nodes which fit within the capacity units purchased as part of the Fabric capacity SKU.

 :::image type="content" source="media\data-engineering-and-science-workspace-admin-settings\custom-pool-auto-scale-and-da.png" alt-text="Screenshot showing custom pool creation options for autoscaling and dynamic allocation." lightbox="media\data-engineering-and-science-workspace-admin-settings\custom-pool-auto-scale-and-da.png":::

 7. You can also choose to enable dynamic executor allocation for your Spark pool, which automatically determines the optimal number of executors within the user-specified maximum bound.
 This feature adjusts the number of executors based on data volume, resulting in improved performance and resource utilization.

-8. These custom pools have a default auto-pause duration of 2 minutes after the session has been expired and the clusters are de-allocated once the auto-pause duration has been reached.
+8. These custom pools have a default autopause duration of 2 minutes after the session has been expired and the clusters are deallocated once the autopause duration has been reached.

-9. You will be based on the number of nodes and for the duration for the spark session created using the custom spark pools.
+9. You'll be based on the number of nodes and for the duration for the spark session created using the custom spark pools.

 ## Next steps